adrianliz/save-my-petrol/README.md

 - Find a petrol station by id [X]
 - Find petrol stations by simple filter [X]
 - Find products on petrol stations by simple filter [X]
-- Add trigger to a target product [X]
+- Add trigger to a target product and user [X]
 - Generate matches based on subscriptions [X]
+- Stripe integration to allow payments [X]
 - Add authentication and authorization []
 - Add different sorting filters []
 - Find petrol stations in a route defined by two points []